Michael B. Jordan

-Jordan initially broke out in television, playing Wallace in the first season of the HBO crime drama series The Wire (2002); Reggie Montgomery on the ABC soap opera All My Children (2003–2006) and Vince Howard in the NBC sports drama series Friday Night Lights (2009–2011).
+Jordan initially broke out in television, playing Wallace in the first season of the HBO crime drama series The Wire (2002).
+He starred in the ABC soap opera All My Children (2003–2006) and the NBC sports drama series Friday Night Lights (2009–2011).
 His other films include Chronicle (2012), That Awkward Moment (2014), Fantastic Four (2015), and Just Mercy (2019), in which he portrayed Bryan Stevenson.
-He also starred in and produced the HBO film Fahrenheit 451 (2018) and received Primetime Emmy Award for Outstanding Television Movie nomination.
+He has also starred in and produced the HBO film Fahrenheit 451 (2018), for which he was nominated for the Primetime Emmy Award for Outstanding Television Movie.

-In 2020, Jordan was named one of the 100 most influential people in the world by Time magazine, as well as People's Sexiest Man Alive.
-In the same year, The New York Times ranked him 15th on its list of the 25 greatest actors of the 21st century.
-Jordan is also a co-owner of English Premier League football club AFC Bournemouth.
+Jordan was named one of the 100 most influential people in the world by Time in 2020 and 2023.
+Also in 2020, he was named People's Sexiest Man Alive, and The New York Times ranked him 15th on its list of the 25 greatest actors of the 21st century.
+Jordan is also a co-owner of Premier League club AFC Bournemouth.

 Early life

-Michael Bakari Jordan was born on February 9, 1987, in Santa Ana, California, to Donna and Michael A. Jordan.
-Jordan's family spent two years in California before moving to Newark, New Jersey.
-He attended Newark Arts High School, where his mother worked, and where he also played basketball.
-During his time at Newark Arts, Jordan was bullied by other students for his desire to be an actor and model, including by future radio show host Lore’l.
+Michael Bakari Jordan was born on February 9, 1987 in Santa Ana, in Orange County, California, to Donna and Michael A. Jordan.
+He has an older sister and a younger brother.
+His family lived in Santa Ana for two years before moving to Newark, New Jersey, where Jordan grew up.
+He attended Newark Arts High School, where his mother worked as a teacher, and where he also played basketball.

 Career

-1999–2008: Beginnings
+1999–2012: Career beginnings

-Jordan worked as a child model for several companies and brands, including Modell's sporting goods and Toys "R" Us, before deciding to embark on a career as an actor.
+Jordan worked as a child model for several companies and brands, including Modell's Sporting Goods and Toys "R" Us, before deciding to embark on a career as an actor.
 He launched his career as a professional actor in 1999, when he appeared briefly in single episodes of the television series Cosby and The Sopranos.
-His first principal film role followed in 2001 when he was featured in Hardball, which starred Keanu Reeves.
+His first principal film role followed in 2001, when he was featured in Hardball, which starred Keanu Reeves.
 In 2002, he gained more attention by playing the small but pivotal role of Wallace in the first season of HBO's The Wire.

-In March 2003, he joined the cast of All My Children, replacing Chadwick Boseman, playing Reggie Montgomery, a troubled teenager, until June 2006 when Jordan was released from his contract.
-Jordan's other credits include guest starring appearances on CSI: Crime Scene Investigation, Without a Trace and Cold Case.
-Thereafter, he had a lead role in the independent film Blackout and starred in The Assistants on The-N. In 2008, Jordan appeared in the music video "Did You Wrong" by R&B artist Pleasure P.
+In March 2003, he joined the cast of All My Children, replacing Chadwick Boseman, playing Reggie Montgomery, a troubled teenager, until June 2006, when Jordan was released from his contract.
+Jordan's other credits include guest-starring appearances on CSI: Crime Scene Investigation, Without a Trace, and Cold Case.
+Thereafter, he had a lead role in the independent film Blackout and starred in The Assistants on The-N. In 2008, Jordan appeared in the music video "Did You Wrong" by rhythm and blues artist Pleasure P.